maxime1992/real-debrid-stream/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 When submitting a PR, make sure that the commit messages match the [Angular conventions](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit-message-format).

 ## Disclaimer
-The law allows you to download a file only if you own the original.
-No one but you will not be held responsible for incorrect use of this plugin.
+The law allows you to download/stream/watch a file/movie only if you own the original.
+No one but you will be held responsible for incorrect use of this plugin.

 ## License
 MIT